italovignoli/migration-protocol/libreoffice-migration-protocol.md

 # **LibreOffice Migration Protocol**

-The protocol represents a reference for migrations, based on the best practices from some of the most successful projects \(such as the city of Munich in Germany and the city of Bologna in Italy, and Regione Umbria in Italy\).
+The protocol represents a reference for migrations, based on the best practices from some of the most successful projects.
+We estimate that over the last eight years several million users in organizations of every size have migrated from Microsoft Office to LibreOffice.